vincoss/glut/src/GlutDev/Readme.txt

 Capture repsonse headers to .txt file parser should be able to parse if required ResponseContentPath Save the response content into specified directory, must not delete on close the stream.
 Nice to have Request timeout not implemented
-SocketService will be required interval option this can be used with duration
+Ensure that request contains 'User-Agent' glut if missing, possible other also SocketService will be required interval option this can be used with duration
 	interval make request every specified interval